Projecting files concept

 Another way of projecting files is working via amends/dmends.
 Basically, it's just the same projecting/flushing under the hood, but done automatically.

-o)a:`a`b`c!(1 2 3;1 2 3;1 2 3); f:`:./tmp/o_dict/; f set a; a:0;
+o)a:`a`b`c!(1 2 3;1 2 3;1 2 3); f:`:./tmp/o_dict/; f set a;

 o)@[f;`d`e;:;(10#1;20#2)];b:get f; b